dankamongmen/notcurses/doc/examples/src/chapter_1.md

 Notcurses does not strictly require a terminal device for input or output; it can be freely redirected to arbitrary character devices or files.
 When not connected to a terminal device, many escapes will not be generated.

+Whether using fullscreen or direct mode, there are a few technical minutia almost every Notcurses program will want to do early on:

+* Call `setlocale()` to modify the program's POSIX locale, usually based on the `LANG` environment variable.
+This is necessary to place the program in UTF-8 mode, which is necessary for optimal Notcurses operation [^Unless the `INHIBIT_SETLOCALE` flag is used, Notcurses will handle this for you if you don't do it, but it's ideally done as one of the very first steps of your program.].
+* Mask out `SIGWINCH`, especially if you intend to create any threads.
+This is necessary to ensure WINdow CHange notifications go to the desired thread.